 - Get a certification of occupancy (CO) if you plan to run the business out of an office.

 When pricing your services, you should factor in your overhead expenses, the level of experience and training you have obtained, and competitor charges.
 You cannot condition the price of your services on the amount of tax refund the client receives.
 It’s not only unlawful, but it’s also a bad business practice.

 If you’re just starting out and want to acquire market share, charging a lower price will help you attract customers.
 However, make sure you’re not undercutting yourself too much.
 Before deciding on your fees, ensure you evaluate all of your expenses.
-Tax preparers that work from home have lesser overhead than those who work out of an office, allowing them to charge lower costs.
+Tax preparers who work from home have lesser overhead than those who work out of an office, allowing them to charge lower costs.

 After you’ve identified a fair rate for your context, consider whether you want to charge an hourly rate or have a fixed fee for the services.
 Both have their advantages and disadvantages.
 It depends on your service, brand, and business goals.

 Like any other profession, tax preparers that services the public must ensure that they are covered in the event of an unanticipated obligation.
 A crucial part of setting up this business is that you acquire insurance coverage to protect the contents of your workspace, whether you work remotely or lease a workplace.